Omihi School General Information

 Pool operation is the responsibility of the pool caretaker

-We have a high number of iPads and Chromebooks that the children use regularly to enhance and assist their learning.
-All children have a gmail account and use Google Apps.
+We have a high number of iPads, Chromebooks and MacBooks that the children use regularly to enhance and assist their learning.
+All Year 3-8 children have a gmail account and use Google Apps.

 Short sleeved polo shirt

 You can then choose your own navy bottoms to go with it.
 Children wear a mix of shorts, skorts, and trackpants.
 Uniform can be ordered through the school office.
 We encourage children to wear comfortable sneakers and white or navy socks.

 Our school values we incorporate throughout our classrooms - P.U.R.E